IBM/IIB-ACE-DigestAuthentication/README.md

 ![](images/preparebar.jpg)

-Test locally: In the test, we have used a sample api using digest authentication and is available on internet for testing.
+Test locally: For tests, we have used a sample api using digest authentication and is available on internet for testing.
 Below are the details which can also be found in code.

 ```
 url: http://httpbin.org/digest-auth/auth/user/passwd